muzkkir/CTFFriday/README.md

 <kbd>![alt text](test/36.png)</kbd>

 As the challenge was about the findings of the "Robots.txt" file.
-First, I try to check the request and response for the "http://10.90.137.137/robots.txt" page.
-But, I received an empty response.
-Here is the screenshot.
+I tried to check the request and response for the "http://10.90.137.137/robots.txt" page.
+But, It gives an empty response. :sweat_smile:

 <kbd>![alt text](test/3.png)</kbd>

-I try to change the request method to POST, still, that did not work.
-Then I thought it might be blocked by user-agent.
-So, I go to the "https://user-agents.net/" page and took a random browser-agent and build the script to try all one by one.
+I changed the request method to POST, still, that did not worked.
+I thought it might be blocked by user-agent.
+So, I visited to the "https://user-agents.net/" page and took a random browser-agent and build the bash script to try all one by one.

 <kbd>![alt text](test/33.png)</kbd>

 <kbd>![alt text](test/4.png)</kbd>

-But I didn’t get any result because it seems that I have to use a custom agent.
+But I didn’t get any result :persevere: because it seems that I have to use a custom agent.
 I visit the home page for the hint.
-On source code 2 hidden "base64" value was written in hidden.
-I tried to decode those values.
+On source code 2 "base64" value was written in hidden.
+After decoding to those values :wink:

 <kbd>![alt text](test/5.png)</kbd>